 Now you might be wondering what I’m even talking about.
 What’s the big deal about acid on your teeth?
 Well, it’s a dentist’s best friend.
-Or at least a great way for him to pay for that new boat he’s always dreamed of.
+Or at least a great way for him to pay for that new boat he’s always dreamed about.

 Some facts about tooth acid